autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 yarn start
 ```

-Your local version of this extension should now be running on port `8081`, and
+Your local version of this extension should now be running on port `8081`, and it should be visible in the analysis panel on
-the content should be available by clicking the _**Local testing**_ icon the
-right hand side analysis menu in Forma.
+the right hand side of the Forma design UI.

 ## Deployment and hosting

 This extension is updated using continuous integration and deployment.
 In practice, each commit to the `main` branch of this repo triggers [GitHub Actions](https://docs.github.com/en/actions) to build the static files, upload them to [GitHub pages](https://pages.github.com/) and finally deploy the changes so that the update reaches end users within a minute of the commit.

 Check out the workflows in `.github/workflows/test-build-deploy.yml` to learn more about how this has been configured -- it constitutes a simple example of how to do CI/CD to get you started if you want to do something similar.

 ## Contributing